midl-dev/midl-website.github.io/_operations/polkadot_automated_payouts.md

 <h4>How do I unsubscribe from the payout service?</h4>
 <p>Send an email to <a href="mailto:hello@midl.dev">hello@midl.dev</a>.</p>
 <h4>What are the terms and conditions?</h4>
-<p>Unless required by applicable law or agreed to in writing, MIDL.dev provides a service on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.
+<p>Unless required by applicable law or agreed to in writing, MIDLDEV OÜ provides a service on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.
 You are solely responsible for determining the appropriateness of using our services.</p>